chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 * Do the same for a less popular character "ENCHANTRESS"
 * Notice the number of nodes is much smaller but the number of edges is not proportionally as small.
 Why do you think this happens?

+Note that you can also select by other characteristics, such as degree, by creating a filter in the "Select" panel.

 # 2. Creating a network

 Now we will practice creating small networks.